s-sajid-ali/icaruswf/wiki/csresearch00.md

 2. `export ICARUSWF_SRC=<path to cloned repository>`

-3. make a build directory for out of source build and cd into it.
+3. make a build directory for out of source build and cd into it. `export ICARUSWF_BUILD=<path to the build dir>`

 4. setup spack: `source /scratch/gartung/spack/share/spack/setup-env.sh`